argoproj/argo-workflows/docs/walk-through/loops.md

 When writing workflows, it is often very useful to be able to iterate over a set of inputs, as this is how argo-workflows can perform loops.

-There are two basic ways of running a template multiple times.
+There are three basic ways of running a template multiple times.

 - `withItems` takes a list of things to work on.
 Either
     - plain, single values, which are then usable in your template as '{{item}}'
     - a JSON object where each element in the object can be addressed by it's key as '{{item.key}}'
 - `withParam` takes a JSON array of items, and iterates over it - again the items can be objects like with `withItems`.
 This is very powerful, as you can generate the JSON in another step in your workflow, so creating a dynamic workflow.
-- `withSequence`
+- `withSequence` take a Sequence, and convert it into a numeric sequence.
 ## `withItems` basic example

 This example is the simplest.
 We are taking a basic list of items and iterating over it with `withItems`.
 It is limited to one varying field for each of the workflow templates instantiated.